callstackincubator/rock/website/docs/docs/cli/index.md

 | `--tasks <array>`        | Custom Gradle tasks                     |
 | `--extra-params <array>` | Extra parameters for Gradle             |

-### `rnef run:android` options
+### `rnef run:android` Options

-`rnef run:android` runs Android app on emulator or device.
-It's an extension of `build:android`.
-The following options are available for the `rnef run:android` command:
+The `run:android` command runs your Android app on an emulator or device.
+It extends the functionality of `build:android` with additional runtime options.

 Same as for `build:android` and: